Prag8855/aab/frontend/content/guides/abmeldung-deregister-in-berlin.md

 ---
-Title: The Abmeldung — How to deregister in Berlin
+Title: Abmeldung — How to deregister your address in Berlin
-Short_title: Abmeldung — How to deregister your address
+Short_title: How to deregister your address
 Description: If you leave Germany, you must do your deregister your address.
 This is called the Abmeldung.
 This guide shows you how to do it in Berlin.
 Date_created: 2018-01-04
 Related_reviews: